At the moment, many people are either choosing, or are forced, to work from home.

 Distractions are all around at home and there is no boss nearby to keep people on track.

-In this article, we will look at the importance of creating a daily task list.
+In this article, we will look at working from home and why you should set yourself a task list.

 The Importance Of A Task List